mihaj/mihaj.github.io/cv.md

 **Registry Tweaker**

 This was mine first big development project in 2005.
 This registry management tool was coded using Delphi.
-It contained a registry browser, a database of registry tweaks (in 2005 being able to tweak PC performance was of major significance), registry backup / restore, system info and much more.
+It contained a registry browser, a database of registry tweaks (in 2005 being able to tweak PC performance was of major significance), registry backup / restore, system info, and much more.
 It was a very popular tool in 2006.

 [**Google Chrome backup**](https://googlechromebackup.com)